 The camshaft is responsible for the timing and duration of the valve openings.
 By changing this function and the timing, you can boost acceleration and horsepower from the car engine.

 A high-performance cam allows you to achieve the changes you want.
-However, this isn’t a cheap upgrade and it is going to make your engine louder, which isn’t always a negative factor.
+However, this isn’t a cheap upgrade, and it is going to make your engine louder – though that isn’t always a negative!

 8. Perform a Tune-Up